 We are looking for Big Give gift matching sponsors.
 Matching sponsors can be individuals or businesses.
 A matching sponsor will match the gifts made on the day of the Big Give.
 The sponsors match is tax deductible and they can limit the amount to whatever level they would be comfortable capping out at.
 In other words, if you are comfortable with a $500.00 matching gift, and we raise $2,000.00, your matching donation would only be the $500.00.
 In addition to a tax-deductible gift, you will also receive advertising on our big give page, our website, and our Facebook page.
 Our goal this year for sponsorship's is $2,500.00.
 THANK YOU TO OUR Matching Sponsors - SO FAR!!!

-Tickets are on sale now - BOF or FF tickets are $16.00 each
+Tickets are on sale for the Battle of Flowers Parade.
+Tickets are $16.00 each

 Please call the office at 210-225-1164 to purchase your tickets